CHCAA-EDUX/NLP-AU/README.md

 ## Class times

-Lectures take place on Wednesdays from 08-10; classroom instruction is on Friday from 12-14.
+Lectures take place on Tuesdays from 08-10; classroom instruction is on Wednesday from 10-112.
 For security reasons, I'm not going to post the room numbers to Github - you can find this via your [AU Timetable](https://timetable.au.dk)

 ## Course overview and readings